francois-rd/coma/docs/source/tutorials/intro.rst

     greet.yaml
     main.py

-The config files can be used to hardcode overrides to the default config attribute values:
+Config files can be used to hardcode attribute values that override the default config attribute values.
+For example, changing :obj:`greet.yaml` to:

 .. code-block:: yaml
-    :linenos:
     :caption: greet.yaml

     message: hardcoded message

+leads to the following program execution:

 .. code-block:: console

     $ python main.py greet
     hardcoded message

-The config attributes can also be overridden on the command line using ``omegaconf``'s `dot-list notation <https://omegaconf.readthedocs.io/en/2.1_branch/usage.html#from-a-dot-list>`_:
+Config attribute values can also be overridden on the command line using ``omegaconf``'s `dot-list notation <https://omegaconf.readthedocs.io/en/2.1_branch/usage.html#from-a-dot-list>`_:

 .. code-block:: console